Decentralized-ID/decentralized-id.github.io/_posts/history/2019-03-04-pre-history-and-resources.md

 [*Here is a community timeline that was created at IIW in 2011 & renewed at IIW 28 in 2019*](https://github.com/Identitywoman/identity-commons/blob/master/ID-History.md)

-For now, this is a reasonable solution.

 ## Category Index

-These pages are loosely categorized by year and era.
-The date ranges, are somewhat arbitrary and not perfectly adhered to, and the headings are not perfect descriptors of those date ranges.
-Rather those are some major themes occuring within that time period.
+This history behind decentralized identity is loosely categorized by year and era.

 * [User Centric Identity - 2000-2009](/history/2000-2009/)
 * [Personal Data Ecosystem - 2010-2014](/history/2010-2014)